Olster/ModServer/README.md

 - [ ] Use smart pointers to minimize leak probability.
 - [ ] Make a branch for older compilers that don't support C++11.
 - [ ] Add Debug and Release configs for gyp.
+- [ ] "snprintf" is not defined on Windows.